vamshichethan/Food-Rescue-Connect/README.md

 ## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details ..